Alberto0235/The-smart-physiotherapist/README.md

 ## 📌 Project Overview

-This repository hosts all the files (datasets, Python code, pre-processing functions, and trained models) related to the **"The Smart Physiotherapist"** project.
+This repository hosts all the files related to the **"The Smart Physiotherapist"** project.

 The project focuses on developing an innovative, non-invasive system for **Human Activity Recognition (HAR)** of specific motor activities, primarily aimed at **remote patient monitoring** and assistance in rehabilitation contexts.
 The system leverages **Ultra-Wideband (UWB) radar sensors** to acquire motion data, which is then processed through an advanced **TinyML (Machine Learning on Edge Devices)** pipeline.
 The core objective is to achieve high classification accuracy while adhering to the strict memory and processing time constraints of resource-limited Microcontroller Units (MCUs).